Oral Histories Program

 The VHP program was expanded in 2007 through the 1,000 Voices Initiative, which took the project to the public asking them to interview any veteran they might know.
 Many veterans have never made any formal record of their wartime experiences, but are willing to sit down and talk with someone who will listen.
 This initiative continues to play an important role in preserving veterans stories.

 By interviewing and recording a veterans' oral history, you can contribute to this lasting legacy.
-Contact Irene Cahill for access to a veteran's history.
+Email NCRF's Oral Histories Coordinator or complete the sign-up form for access to a veteran's history.

-- Transcribing a Veteran's History (Guidelines and forms from the Library of Congress)
+- Transcribing a Veteran's Pre-recorded History (Guidelines and forms from the Library of Congress)

 - Interviewing a Veteran